-These are the questions I will answer in this comprehensive guide on what A1c is, how to lower your A1c, and why achieving a low A1c isn’t the only (or necessarily the best) goal when it comes to diabetes management.
+These are the questions I will answer in this comprehensive guide on what an A1c is, how to lower your A1c, and why lowering A1c isn’t the only (or necessarily the best) goal when it comes to diabetes management.

 What is A1c?

-A1c, hemoglobin A1c, HbA1c or glycohemoglobin test (all different names for the same thing) is a blood test that measures your average blood sugar over the last 2-3 months.
-It’s not an “even average,” but an average where your blood sugars over the last few weeks count a little more than your blood sugars 2-3 months ago.
+It’s not an “even average,” but rather a weighted average, where your blood sugar levels over the last few weeks count a little more than your blood sugar levels from 2 to 3 months ago.

-According to the National Institute of Diabetes & Digestive & Kidney Diseases:
+According to the National Institute of Diabetes & Digestive & Kidney Diseases (NIDDK):

 It’s important to note here that the term “normal A1c level” in this context refers to people without diabetes.
 I will get back to what a “normal A1c level” is for people living with diabetes below.